-2. How can a person challenge a red light ticket?
+2. How can I challenge a Vehicle Code 21453 CVC ticket?

 2.1 What are the most common defenses?

-There are three common defenses if a person is accused of running a red light or making an illegal turn at a red light.
+There are three common defenses if you are accused of running a red light or making an illegal turn at a red light.
 These include:

-- The red light was hidden or blocked from the driver’s sight.
+- The red light was hidden or blocked from your sight.

 - The officer was wrong in believing that there was no stop, or an illegal turn was made.

-- The driver failed to stop or made an illegal turn because of an emergency or to avoid a crash.
+- You failed to stop or made an illegal turn because of an emergency or to avoid a crash.

 2.2 What if the ticket involves a red light camera?

-California law permits the use of automated cameras at intersections to catch drivers running stop signs.
+California law permits the use of automated cameras at intersections to catch red light violations.

-A driver, however, can still challenge a ticket for violating this code section if a camera was used.
-The most common defense is for the driver to prove that someone else was operating his vehicle when the violation happened.
+However, you can still challenge a ticket for violating this code section if a camera was used.
+The most common defense is for you to prove that someone else was operating their vehicle when the violation happened.

 2.3 Do I need an attorney?

-Motorists can represent themselves when fighting a ticket for running a red light or making an illegal turn.
-But, it’s recommended that anyone charged with these violations hire an experienced lawyer to represent them.
+You can represent yourself when fighting a ticket for running a red light or making an illegal turn.
+Though it is recommended that you hire an experienced lawyer to represent you.

-- Prosecutors tend to offer better deals to defendants with lawyers.
+- Prosecutors tend to offer better deals if you have a lawyer,

 - Defense attorneys are knowledgeable on how to get charge reductions and dismissals.

-- Defendants with defense lawyers do not have to go to court.
+- If you hire a defense lawyer, you do not have to go to court.